LinhHo/WEMC-hydropower-model/README.md

 Find the corresponding number ## (N)  ## to produce the necessary plot(s).

-Some plots need a little tweak to meet the user's needs, e.g. font size In particular, plots related to coefficients may need to change to variable name to produce the required plot: corr = (Pearson) correlation, RMSE = root-mean-square error, MAE = mean absolute error, nMAE = normalised mean absolute error
+Some plots need a little tweak to meet the user's needs, e.g. font size, text position In particular, plots related to coefficients may need to change the variable name to produce the required plot: corr = (Pearson) correlation, RMSE = root-mean-square error, MAE = mean absolute error, nMAE = normalised mean absolute error

 ### (A3) RF_optimal_lag.R

-The original model, rewritten from Matteo de Felice (2018) to keep the same format This model use input from daily data as well as optimal lag for precipitation (and snow depth) The coeffients are from out-of-bag estimate of Random Forest
+The original model, rewritten from Matteo de Felice (2018) to keep the same format

+This model uses input including daily climate variables as well as optimal lag for precipitation (and snow depth) The coeffients are from out-of-bag estimate of Random Forest

 ## Supplementary functions

+In order of appearance in RF_hydropower_all.R

-### (B1)
+### (B1) getENTSOE.R and getERA5.R

+Reshape the data from ENTSO-E/ERA5 into proper shape to use in the model

+### (B2) getLagSequences.R

+### (B3) getHighProductionPeriod.R

+Return a list of the high production period of energy generation for each country based on two criteria:

+- The monthly value of that month is higher than the mid-range value (average of maximum and minimum value)
+- There are at least TWO consecutive months in order to be called a high production period

+There will be a warning if that country has more or less than ONE high production period.

+Two plots of monthly average generation and the high production period of all examined countries are included.

+### (B4)